athompbi/NPI_checker/README.md

 # NPI_checker
-Checks NPIs for medical prescribers by verifying values add up correctly
+Checks NPI numbers and DEA numbers for medical prescribers by verifying values add up correctly.

 NPI_checker
-Checks NPIs for medical prescribers by verifying values add up correctly
+Checks NPI numbers and DEA numbers for medical prescribers by verifying values add up correctly.

 About The Project
 This project was created to check the NPI and DEA number of medical prescibers and perfom the math required to verify that it a possibly valid NPI number.
 It was created as a way to prepare for the pharmacy technician certification.
-This project does not run the numbers through a database to check if prescriber is registered.
-It only checks if the number is possibly valid.
+This project does not run the numbers through a database to check if a prescriber is registered.
+It only checks if the number is possibly valid based on checksum values.

 Built With